niplav/site/text_reviews.md

 systems don't lock in any specific value, but kill off humanity and then go on to explore the space of all possible values, all [YOLOid style](https://www.lesswrong.com/posts/BuaFZud9BwkiSCGpd/alignment-might-never-be-solved-by-humans-or-ai)?
-Not lockin, but it surely doesn't look "good" to me.
+Not lock-in, but it surely doesn't look "good" to me.

 This framing also invites endless bickering about "who gets to control the AIs values" and "democracy" and "social solutions", and the *completely separate* issue of stable totalitarianism.

 Finally: Who *the hell* decided this was a good way to do endnotes?
-In general the best policy is to [under no circumstances use endnotes, ever, __why__](https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/).
+In general the best policy is to [under no circumstances use endnotes, *ever*, __why__](https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/).
 But WWOTF makes it 10x worse: I usually read endnotes, because I'm unusually curious and bad at priorization,